vakila/automerge.github.io/docs/tutorial/save-and-load.md

 ## Exercise

 Every time the document is changed, save it in localforage.
-You can do this by calling `Automerge.save` every time the document changes as part of the callback to `observer.observe`.
+You can do this by calling `Automerge.save` as part of the callback to `observer.observe(doc, cb)`.

 You'll know you did it correctly if you can add some items to the list and refresh the browser, and the items don't disappear.